drio/cert-cacher/README.md

 $ curl http://cert-cacher:9191/cert
 ```

-All these requires you to issue the certs.
+All these require you to issue the certs.
 You will probably use [`tailscale cert`](https://tailscale.com/kb/1153/enabling-https) for that.
-The service comes with a shell script that can help you with that.
+To help with that cert-cacher comes with a shell script:

 ```
 # Execute the script but only print the cmds you'd run (-p)